ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 Through this process, I found that Code Capsules was easier.
 As detailed in the [Code Capsules](#code-capsules) section, Code Capsules follows a direct pipeline to deploy the web application.
 There is less to click on and less clutter to get to production - and doesn't require a credit card.

-Lets take a look at how to create the web application I tested these platforms with, and how to deploy them to the platforms tested.
+Let's take a look at how to create the web application I tested these platforms with, and how to deploy them to the platforms tested.

 ## Prerequisites

-To follow this tutorial, you must have general programming knowledge and know how to use GitHub.
+To follow this tutorial, you must have general programming knowledge and be able to use GitHub.
 This means you can send code from a local repository to a remote repository.
 You must also have:
   - [Python](https://www.python.org/downloads/) version 3.5 or above installed.
   - A [GitHub account](https://github.com/) and [Git](
     https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.